Year Groups

 How you can help your child at home…

-- Sing Nursery Rhymes and songs that children like that have repetition in them as these will help them to remember new words.
+- Sing Nursery Rhymes and songs that have repetition in them as these will help them to remember new words.

 - Telling or reading stories and poems to your child is an important part of developing an interest in reading.
 This should be an enjoyable experience for yourself and your child.